aksdb/caddy-cgi/README.md

 to optimize the network usage and allow to determine the Content-Length.
 When unbuffered, bytes will be written as soon as possible.
 This will also force the response to be written in chunked encoding.

+The `windows_header_fix` subdirective enables a special header parsing mode designed to handle CGI applications that output non-standard line endings on Windows.
+Some applications (notably MapServer on Windows) output `\r\r\n` (double carriage return + newline) instead of the standard `\r\n` line endings for CGI headers.
+This causes parsing failures and "Premature end of script headers" errors.
+When this option is enabled, the CGI handler will properly parse headers with either standard or Windows-specific line endings.

 ### Troubleshooting